NichuSPN/gmail-rule-processor/README.md

 2. Query emails from the database based on these rules
 3. Perform specified actions on matching emails

+## Understanding Rules and Actions

+The Gmail Rule Processor uses a simple yet powerful system of rules and actions to organize your emails:

+### Rules (The "If" Part)
+Rules determine which emails to find based on specific criteria.
+Think of them as the "if" part of an "if-then" statement:

+- **Simple conditions**: Check a single aspect of an email
+  - "If the email is from example.com"
+  - "If the subject contains 'important'"
+  - "If the email was received more than 7 days ago"

+- **Combined conditions**: Connect multiple simple conditions
+  - **All (AND)**: Every condition must match ("If from example.com AND subject contains 'important'")
+  - **Any (OR)**: At least one condition must match ("If from example.com OR subject contains 'urgent'")

+- **Nested conditions**: Create complex logic
+  - "If from example.com AND (subject contains 'important' OR body contains 'urgent')"

+### Actions (The "Then" Part)
+Actions determine what happens to emails that match your rules:

+- **Labels**: Mark as read/unread, starred, or important
+- **Location**: Move to Inbox, Spam, or Trash
+- **Categories**: Organize into Personal, Social, Promotions, etc.

+For example, "Find all emails from newsletter@example.com and mark them as read, then move them to Promotions category."

 ## Rule Format

 Rules are defined in JSON format: